Jamshid Gharajedaghi: Career

-Jeyran and Marjan Gharajedaghi, the latter with two children Nader and Leyli Granmayeh.

-Biography

-Gharajedaghi obtained his BA in Systems Engineering from the University of California, Berkeley in 1963.
+Working across both the public and private sectors, the Institute advised major organizations, helped develop managerial and policy talent, and contributed to the intellectual and organizational foundations of Iran's rapid modernization.

-After his graduation in 1963 Gharajedaghi started his career as Systems Engineer for the IBM World Trade Corporation.
-From 1969 to 1979 he was Managing Director of the Industrial management Institute, and from 1977 to 1987 Director of Bush Research Center, and Adjunct Professor of Systems at the Wharton School of the University of Pennsylvania.
-Since 1987 he is managing director at the Interact, Institute for interactive design, and since 1999 Adjunct Professor of Systems thinking at the Villanova University School of Business.
+Following the Iranian Revolution, Gharajedaghi emigrated to the United States and became Director of Busch Research Center, and Adjunct Professor of Systems at the Wharton School of the University of Pennsylvania.

+He left the University to become managing director at the Interact, Institute for interactive design, and in 1999 Adjunct Professor of Systems thinking at the Villanova University School of Business.

+He had two children, Jeyran and Marjan Gharajedaghi, the latter with two children Nader and Leyli Granmayeh.

-Gharajedaghi's research interests has evolved from his "early training in information systems ... to operations research, behavioral sciences, and finally, for the last 25 years to the development design thinking as the third generation of systems thinking."
+His research interests have evolved from his "early training in information systems ... to operations research, behavioral sciences, and finally, for the last 25 years to the development design thinking as the third generation of systems thinking."

+Death

+Gharajedaghi died at his home in New York City, on May 30, 2026, at the age of 88.

 Work

 Modeling of social systems

 In the 1988 article "Mechanisms, organisms and social systems" Gharajedaghi and Ackoff argue, that there is a fundamental flaw in the traditional way to think about social systems.
 They argued:

 To think about anything requires an image or concept of it, a model.
 To think about a thing as complex as a social system most people use a model of something similar, simpler and more familiar.
 Traditionally, two types of models have been used in efforts to acquire information, knowledge and understanding of social systems: mechanistic and organismic.
 But, in a world of accelerating change, increasing uncertainty and growing complexity, it is becoming apparent that these are inadequate as guides to decision and action.
 The growing number of social crises and dilemmas that we face should be clear evidence that something is fundamentally wrong with the way we think about social systems.